More than 6 million Americans are living with Alzheimer's. By 2050, this number is projected to rise to nearly 13 million.

 The costs of health care and long-term care for individuals living with Alzheimer’s or other dementias are substantial, and dementia is one of the costliest conditions to society.

-In 2019, Alzheimer’s and other dementias will cost the nation $290 billion, including $195 billion in Medicare and Medicaid payments.
-Unless a treatment to slow, stop or prevent the disease is developed, in 2050, Alzheimer's is projected to cost more than $1.1 trillion (in 2019 dollars).
-This dramatic rise includes more than four-fold increases both in government spending under Medicare and Medicaid and in out-of-pocket spending.
+In 2022, Alzheimer's and other dementias will cost the nation $321 billion, including $206 billion in Medicare and Medicaid payments combined.
+Unless a treatment to slow, stop or prevent the disease is developed, in 2050, Alzheimer's is projected to cost nearly $1 trillion (in 2022 dollars).
+This dramatic rise includes three-fold increases both in government spending under Medicare and Medicaid and in out-of-pocket spending.

 - People living with Alzheimer's or other dementias have twice as many hospital stays per year as other older people.